Learn how to leave usernames and passwords behind with social and passwordless authentication.

 Making it as easy as possible for them to visit your site means they'll stick around longer.
 By removing the friction usually associated with activating a new account or simply signing in, you'll reduce your abandon rate.

 Using modern authentication practices, Auth0 has built a system that can be quickly integrated into your site to give users the easy access they've been asking for.
 Social login and passwordless authentication are two options that provide freedom from usernames and passwords.

 With social login, users confirm their identity by using a third party site that has already vetted their authenticity.

 It takes less time for users to set up an account and profile since their personal information is automatically filtered into the new site.
 Almost everyone has at least one social media profile, so it's perfect for users who want one fewer password.

-With passwordless authentication, users are sent timed codes via SMS or email, or they can use their iPhone’s TouchID to access their account.
+With passwordless authentication, users are sent timed codes via SMS or email to access their account.

 They only need to have immediate access to their phone or email to quickly access their account.
 Again, this saves them time and effort while their account remains accessible and secure.

 Provide Enterprises with Centralized Oversight

 Enterprise customers need to maintain control of their many employees' login access.
 They want a secure, central place to manage user identity, and often want the benefits of Single Sign-On (SSO) as well.

 They also need you to be able to comply with whatever their given enterprise connection is, whether that's AD, LDAP, ADFS, SAML, Ping, or Google Apps.
 These connections can be difficult and time-consuming to implement, and that's without looking at getting everything up to specific industry standards.